RohanMaharjan/HoneyPot_System/README.md

 5. IDE: Visual Studio Code
 **System Workflow:** <br />
 The fake ports are activated.
 This project uses five different types of ports **[21, 22, 23, 80, 3360]**.
 The ports are activated via listener.js which is reffered to as a honeypot.<br />
 The backend processes these attacks and store it in database (PostgreSQL).
-It also fetches data to the front end.
+It also fetches data to the front end.<br />
 **Outputs:** <br />
 1. Total numbers of Attacks.
 2. Filter by port.